front-commerce/developers.front-commerce.com/source/docs/advanced/checkout/add-custom-checkout-step.md

 ---
 id: add-custom-checkout-step
 title: Add a custom checkout step
+description: The checkout is one of the most complex parts of any e-commerce website.
+If you use a relatively standard checkout, you hopefully won't have to change anything more than a few components to adapt them to your look and feel.
+However, if you need to add a custom step, you'll need to change a few things.
 ---

-The checkout is one of the most complex parts of any e-commerce website.
-It is full of rules and easy to be in an invalid step.
-If you use a relatively standard checkout (shipping/billing address, shipment methods, payment methods and place order), you hopefully won't have to change anything more than a few components to adapt them to your look and feel.

-However, if you need to add a custom step, you'll need to change a few things.
+This page will guide you through checkout customization.
+You may want to add new step to the shipping/billing address, shipment methods, payment methods and place order existing ones.
+It is also possible to completely rework the checkout process.

 ## Add a new step to the checkout